JuliaAI/MLJ.jl/docs/src/index.md

 ![](scitypes.png)

 A *scientific type* is any subtype of `Union{Missing,Found}`.
 Scientific types have no instances.

-Scientific types appear when querying model metadata, as in this
-example:
+(Their primary role is as values for model trait functions.)
+Such types appear, for example, when querying model metadata:

 ```julia
 julia> info("DecisionTreeClassifier")[:target_scitype_union]

 Union{Multiclass,FiniteOrderedFactor}
 ```

+which means that the `DecisionTreeClassifier` is model for predicting univariate targets that whose values are finite factors, unordered or ordered.
+The corresponding value for a binary classification model would be `Multiclass{2}`.

 **Basic data convention.** The scientific type of data that a Julia object `x` can represent is defined by `scitype(x)`.
 If `scitype(x) ==